 This is the largest pipe I have ever had the opportunity to hold, so I wanted to give it some perspective.
 This is the pipe next to a Dunhill Group 5 Billiard for comparison.

 Having cut the slot and engineered the taper of the airway, everything from this point forward should have gone smoothly.
 Nothing is ever as easy as it should be.
 Rough cut and shaping finished, It was time to introduce Bertha (I started calling the pipe Bertha at this point) to the sandblasting cabinet.
 Although a very nicely grained pipe, it was not the caliber necessary to be a Chheda Smooth.
 Sandblasting a pipe is not an overly difficult process, but to do it extraordinarily well does require a bit of science, art, and nuance.
 Typically a light pass is made around the whole surface of the stummel just to get to know the personality and character of the briar.
-Jesse was half way done with this initial step when the motor on the air compressor blew (there was no actual explosion - would have made a great story, assuming nobody got hurt).
+The pipe was half way done with this initial step when the motor on the air compressor blew (there was no actual explosion - would have made a great story, assuming nobody got hurt).
 The cabinet quickly lost pressure and all sandblasting projects came to a halt.
 I call it the "Halfblast."

 I propose that there was a slight gravitational shift given the immensity of the briar and the materials that make up the motor, compressor, and cabinet sensed this shift, panicked, and simply could not handle the monumental task (No one else takes this opinion seriously...).
 The next day was spent installing a new motor and our workshop capacity once again increased due to this pipe's creation.